cfengine/documentation/guide/special-topics/orchestration.markdown

-Promise Theory tells us that organization by autonomy automatically indentifies the parts of a system that can operate independently – i.e., the essential `atoms' of the system.
+Promise Theory tells us that organization by autonomy automatically indentifies the parts of a system that can operate independently – i.e., the essential "atoms" of the system.
 Thus, it is a method for identifying the raw material building blocks from which everything else can be built.
 Starting with these available raw materials, it encourages a rational approach to design of systems that are efficient and service oriented.